 Such a large interest rate differential penalty can come as quite a shock.
 The Wards didn’t realize it, but when they signed for their mortgage, they were betting against an interest rate drop and lost this bet.

 There are a number of potential complications when calculating an actual interest rate differential (IRD).
-Prepayment privileges, like doubled payments or yearly lump-sums, should lower the IRD.
-There are various ways of estimating the IRD, and most of these overstate a fair amount.
+Prepayment privileges, like doubled payments or yearly lump-sums, should lower the IRD (but may not in practice).
+There are various ways of estimating the IRD, and most of these overstate the amount you get using the proper calculation.

 For example, one might say that the bank will be missing out on 2% interest for 4 years on an average balance of about $235,000.
 This works out to a penalty of $18,800.
 This is $1727 too much.
 The problem with this estimate is that it takes future amounts of bank losses and doesn’t discount them before collecting them in the present.